US, Germany sending battle tanks to aid Ukraine war effort - NewsBreak

 American President Joe Biden said the U.S. will send 31 M1 Abrams tanks, reversing months of persistent arguments by Washington that they were too difficult for Ukrainian troops to operate and maintain.

 The U.S. decision followed Germany's agreement to send 14 Leopard 2 A6 tanks from its own stocks.
-Germany had refused to send the Leopards unless the U.S. put its Abrams on the table, not wanting to incur Russia's wrath without the U.S. making a similar commitment.
+Germany had said the Leopards would not be sent unless the U.S. put its Abrams on the table, not wanting to incur Russia's wrath without the U.S. making a similar commitment.

 “This is the result of intensive consultations, once again, with our allies and international partners,” Chancellor Olaf Scholz told German lawmakers.
 “It was right, and it is important that we didn’t let ourselves be driven" into the decision.